farmsmart/farmsmart-flutter/pull_request_template.md

 #### ✅ Acceptance criteria

+- [ ] Design Review for UI with BA completed.
 - [ ] Manually tested and verified on Android device/emulator (min.
 Lollipop 5.1)
 - [ ] Showcase video / automation test
 - [ ] Passing all tests
-- [ ] Rebased/merged with latest changes from dev/release and re-tested
+- [ ] Rebased/merged with latest changes from development and re-tested
 - [ ] Removed unsed comments.
 TODOs must have JIRA for future work.

 #### Coding Standards Checklist